cloudflare/cloudflare-docs/content/d1/get-started.md

 This guide will instruct you through:

-- Creating your first database using D1, Cloudflare’s native serverless SQL database.
+- Creating your first database using D1, Cloudflare's native serverless SQL database.
 - Creating a schema and querying your database via the command-line.
 - Connecting a [Cloudflare Worker](/workers/) to your D1 database to query your D1 database programmatically.